 Wimbledon: Ashleigh Barty through to Saturday's women's singles final after defeating Angelique Kerber in a thriller

-Ashleigh Barty becomes first Australian women to reach the Wimbledon singles final since Evonne Goolagong in 1980; the world No 1 said: "Being able to play on the final Saturday at Wimbledon is going to be just the best experience ever"
+Ashleigh Barty becomes first Australian women to reach the Wimbledon singles final since Evonne Goolagong in 1980; the world No 1 said: "Being able to play on the final Saturday at Wimbledon is going to be just the best experience ever"; Barty will face Karolina Pliskova for the title

 Barty's impressive 6-3 7-6 (7-3) victory over 2018 champion Kerber puts her through to a second Grand Slam final and with the chance to emulate her mentor Evonne Goolagong, who won the second of her titles at the All England Club in 1980.